Theft Crimes in New York

 Dutchess County Criminal Defense Lawyers – (845) 605-4330

 The Law Office of Dennis R. Vetrano, Jr., LLC can provide you with reliable, trial-tested defense representation when you have been accused of a serious theft crime.
-Three of our lead attorneys– Attorneys Vetrano, Farris, and Abrams – are former prosecutors who know both sides of the courtroom inside-and-out.
+Three of our lead attorneys– Attorneys Vetrano and Farris– are former prosecutors who know both sides of the courtroom inside-and-out.
 Using their insight, we can defend you from any sort of theft charge or accusation.

 Theft crimes are often broken down into three subcategories: